• Skip to primary navigation

 How Do You Identify Hydrocodone?

-Most commonly used in a pill form, the tablets range from pink, small oval pills to white capsules.
-Most tablets contain 2.5 to 10 mg of hydrocodone, sometimes paired with acetaminophen or other drugs.
-Doctors may also prescribe extended-release forms in capsules and tablets to treat pain for long periods.
+Most commonly used in a pill form, the tablets range from small, pink oval pills to white capsules.
+Most tablets contain 2.5 to 10 milligrams of hydrocodone, sometimes paired with acetaminophen or other drugs.
+In this form, it may be called Norco or Lortab.
+Doctors may also prescribe extended-release forms in capsules and tablets to treat chronic pain.

 What Does Hydrocodone Do?

-Most commonly, doctors prescribe the lowest dosage possible for the shortest period of time.
+Doctors commonly prescribe the lowest dosage they think will work for the shortest period of time the patient needs in an effort to reduce the risk of developing dependency.
 Increasing the amount taken may offer some relief for pain not otherwise treated.
-However, most prescriptions medications are written for three to seven days, not for long-term use, due to the high risk of dependency.
+Most prescriptions for hydrocodone are written for between 3 and 7 days.
+The drug isn’t recommended for long-term use due to the high risk of dependency.

-The dosage and type of the drug determines how long it remains in a person’s system.
-It begins to work within 20 to 60 minutes for most people.
-Many prescriptions are written to include several dosages per day as it typically continues to work for four to eight hours.
-It is then metabolized by the liver and broken down.
+The dosage level and configuration of the drug determines how long it remains in a person’s system.
+Most formulations begin to work within 20-60 minutes for most people.
+Many prescriptions are written to include several doses a day, since a single dose typically works for somewhere between 4 and 8 hours.
+After the effect wears off, hydrocodone is then metabolized by the liver and evacuated in the urine, where it shows up as an opioid on a 5-panel urinalysis test.

 How Common Is Addiction to Hydrocodone?

-Addiction to hydrocodone is common in those who overuse the drug.
-It occurs because hydrocodone creates connections to the proteins located in the spinal cord and brain, called opioid receptors.
-While stopping pain signals, it also creates a euphoric feeling.
-People who use the drug for this feeling typically suffer from addiction.
+Addiction to hydrocodone is distressingly common for people who were initially prescribed the drug for pain but then developed a dependency.
+This occurs in part because hydrocodone creates connections to the proteins located in the spinal cord and brain called opioid receptors.
+While this is effective in stopping pain signals, it also tends to create a euphoric feeling.
+People who use the drug for this effect are at a heightened risk of addiction.

-Additionally, hydrocodone addiction occurs because it takes the body a long time to form a tolerance for the drug.
-That means you can take it for a long time at a small dose and continue to experience the same high.
-This encourages continued use.
+Hydrocodone addiction risk is exacerbated by the fact that it takes the body a long time to form a tolerance for the drug.
+That means you can take relatively small doses for extended periods and get something close to the initial high without the immediate risks and other downsides of heavy use.
+This encourages continued use and a deepening addictive spiral.

 What Are the Dangers of Using Hydrocodone?

-The most common danger of using this drug is that it creates dependency in the brain.
-Dependency occurs when a person’s body requires the substance in order to function properly and without pain.
-Dependency is different from addiction, but both can occur.
+The most common danger of using hydrocodone is that it creates dependency in the brain.
+Dependency occurs when a person’s body requires the substance to function properly and without pain.
+Dependency is different from addiction, since addiction is defined by the social cost of abusing the drug, but both can occur.
 Long-term or heavy use of hydrocodone increases the risk of overdose.

 Hydrocodone Abuse — How Can You Tell?